Inbibo/adonisfx_docs/docs/documentation/maya/locators.md

  - **Scale** (Float, 1.0): Sets the scaling factor applied to the rotation locator visualizer.
     - Has a range of \[0.0, 10.0\].
 Upper limit soft, higher values can be used.
  - **Draw Output** (Enumerator, "Angle"): Selects the property of the locator to be visualized on the locator visualizer.
-    - **Angle:** color the visualizer of the locator according to the input angle activation.
+    - **Angle:** Color the visualizer of the locator according to the input angle activation.
-    - **Velocity:** color the visualizer of the locator according to the input velocity activation.
+    - **Velocity:** Color the visualizer of the locator according to the input velocity activation.
-    - **Acceleration:** color the visualizer of the locator according to the input acceleration activation.
+    - **Acceleration:** Color the visualizer of the locator according to the input acceleration activation.

 ## AdnLocator